Syrlander/transformers-in-RL/README.md

 2. Continuous control version, with continuous actions.
 3. Mixed version, with discrete actions mapping onto specific continuous actions.

-Code relating to the Numpad environment implementation can be found under: `rl_thesis/environments/`
+Code relating to the Numpad environment implementation can be found under: `rl_thesis/environments/`.
+For a stand-alone implementation of these Numpad environments as a python package we refer to our other repository: https://github.com/Syrlander/numpad-gym.

 ### Testing
 As we provide our own implementations of the Numpad discrete and continuous environments, we have created an associated suite of unit and integration tests which can be ran using.